 The below fishing knots are tested and proven to offer at least 90 percent of the original line strength when tying tackle (lures, swivels, sinkers, bobbers, etc.) to a line.
-You don't have to learn all of them.
-But sometimes learning a complicated knot can be challenging and rewarding.
+You don't have to learn all the various fishing knots for lures, but sometimes learning a complicated knot can be challenging and rewarding.
 First, learn how to tie a fishing hook with some of the basic knots that allow you to simply enjoy your hobby.

-If you are looking for the best fishing knots for securing your line to a lure, swivel, clip, or artificial fly, consider learning the popular Improved Clinch Knot.
-It offers up to 95 % of the original line strength.
-The key is to make five turns of the tag end around the standing end before running the tag end back through the formed loop.
+If you are looking for one of the best lure fishing knots, look no further than the improved clinch knot.
+Not only is this knot versatile enough for securing your line to a lure, swivel, clip, or artificial fly, it retains up to 95 % of the original line strength.
+The key to tying this fishing knot for lures is to make five turns of the tag end around the standing end before running the tag end back through the formed loop.

 - Thread the line through the eye of the hook or lure leaving about 6-12 inches of line.